 What is Managed Migration?

-The legacy benefits are the benefits Universal Credit is replacing:
+The following benefits are being replaced by Universal Credit

 • Working Tax Credit